benhj/knoxcrypt/README.md

-BasicFS: An experimental fuse-based filesystem
+TeaSafe: An experimental fuse-based filesystem
 ----------------------------------------------

-BFS, or BasicFS, is an experiment in understanding file systems in userspace.
-It is an educational project primarily undertaken to improve by programming chops but can be used as the basis of more sophisticated file systems, for example, those with encryption.
-The core implementation language is C++ but has a little C for the FUSE parts.
-Following is a technical overview.
+TeaSafe is an experimental filesystem designed with encryption in mind.
+Unlike its main contemporary (EncFS), the whole filesystem is block-based meaning that the whole image is encrypted rather than each file element of the filesystem.

 ### Technical overview

-Files are stored as blocks; the block size is determined by the macro `uint64_t const FILE_BLOCK_SIZE = 4096;` as found in the file `DetailBFS.hpp`.
+Files are stored as blocks; the block size is determined by the macro `uint64_t const FILE_BLOCK_SIZE = 4096;` as found in the file `DetailTeaSafe.hpp`.
 4096 represents a trade-off between file space usage and file access time efficiency.
 The smaller the block size, the better the utilization of space but the poorer the write-time efficiency.
 A value of 4096 was found to represent a good tradeoff.
 (An